ASU/asu-unity-stack/README.md

 ### Project Update!

-Two build tools have been added to this project to assist contributors to write properly formmated commit messages: commitizen and commitlint.
+Two build tools have been added to this project to assist contributors to write properly formatted commit messages: commitizen and commitlint.

 `commitlint` now evaluates *all* commits for format compliance **BEFORE** your commit is saved into the repository.
 All `git commit` commands are reviewed and accepted or rejected based on the message meeting our the Conventional Commit standard.
 If your commit message is formatted incorrectly, `commitlint` will reject your commit and require you to resubmit with the correct syntax.